liormizr/s3path/docs/interface.rst

 S3Path(\*pathsegments)
 ^^^^^^^^^^^^^^^^^^^^^^

-A subclass of `Path`_ and PureS3Path_, this class represents concrete paths of AWS S3 Service.
+A subclass of `Path`_ and PureS3Path_, this class represents a concrete paths of AWS S3 Service.
-All actions are using `boto3`_ as the SKD for AWS S3 Service:
+All actions are use `boto3`_ as the SKD for AWS S3 Service:

 .. code:: python